3xg3lin/clamav-win/README.md

 # clamav-win
-This is automation for clamav scan result in Windows
+This is automation for clamav scan in Windows

 ### Usage
 I created a user called ClamAV and gave him the necessary permissions to write log files to specific files.(This is important, you should also check if script execution permission is enabled with the ``Get-ExecutePolicy -List`` command.
 If not, ``Set-ExecutePolicy Unrestricted -Force`` will work.
 Otherwise search the internet.)